Children's Readings

 Reader 1:

-John said Jesus, "Teacher, we saw someone using your name to throw devils out of people.
+John said to Jesus, "Teacher, we saw someone using your name to throw devils out of people.
 Since he wasn't one of us, we tried to stop him!"

 Reader 2: